Pre-YOLLO Feed, Search & Suggested Posts

 Social media promised to bring us closer.
 However, since the early 2000s, it's been quietly pulling us apart.

-If you’ve spent any time on social media, you already know: today’s feeds, search results, and suggested posts are often a confusing mix of old, outdated and irrelevant posts, wherein old posts keep showing up at the wrong time.
-Prom photos dropping during graduation month or Spring Break beach pics showing up during your back-to-school Target runs.
-Feed is full of updates that are hours, days or even months old served to us pretending to be current.
+If you've spent any time on social media, you know how it goes.
+Feeds, search results, and suggested posts are a messy mix of old, outdated, and irrelevant content.
+Prom photos pop up during graduation month, Spring Break beach pics show up while you are back-to-school shopping.
+Your feed is full of updates that are hours, days, or even months old, all pretending to be current.

-Even search does not help.
-You try to look for a new brunch place or the next Taylor Swift concert.
-But all you get is an endless scroll of outdated results from days, weeks, months, or even years ago.
-Nothing that helps you in the moment.
+Even search doesn't help.
+You try to find a new brunch spot or the next Taylor Swift concert, and all you get is an endless scroll of results from days, weeks, or even years ago.
+Nothing that matters right now.

-It does not matter what you care about - the algorithm controls what you see.
-You do not get to decide what trends, what stays, or what disappears.
-Either a post is up for a pre-fixed deadline, or it stays forever.
-Even then, your only options are to see things chronologically or based on what is most engaging.
-But never what’s actually happening right now with your people.
-Real life does not work that way, and neither do real friendships.
+It doesn't matter what you care about—the algorithm decides what you see.
+You don't get to pick what trends, what stays, or what disappears.
+A post is either up for a pre-fixed deadline or stays forever.
+And even then, your feed only shows things chronologically or by what's “most engaging.”
+Never what's actually happening now with your friends.
+Real life doesn't work like that, and neither do real friendships.

-Our friendships are not built on the past - they are shaped by how we show up today.
-Real friendships happens in the moment, not weeks or months later.
-And that’s the real problem with the present social networking.
-It is broken.
+Friendships aren't built on the past - they're shaped by how we show up today.
+Real connections happens in the moment, not weeks or months later.
+And that's the real problem with social networks today - they're broken.

 On every one of these apps, your past is your present, and your present never shows up in the moment.

-It is not the 2000s anymore.
-It is the 2020s.
-And all these so-called social platforms are still stuck in the past.
+It's not the 2000s anymore.
+It's the 2020s - and yet these so-called broken social networking apps are still stuck in the past.
+YOLLO fixes that for you!